pgaljan/VxRail-Log-Explorer/README.md

 # VxRail-Log-Explorer
 Provided with no license or guarantee.\
-\

 **Instructions**\
 -Install [Power BI Desktop](https://www.microsoft.com/en-us/download/details.aspx?id=58494)\
 -Put VxRail 7.x log files in c:\logs\VxRail and click Refresh\
 -Select the log file you would like to evaluate\
 \
 Contact paul.galjan@dell.com with questions and suggestions.\
-\

 **Overview**\
-A tool to quickly visualize VxRail 7.x log files, allowing you to filter by time, microservice and more.
+A tool to quickly visualize VxRail 7.x log files, allowing you to filter by time, microservice and log criticality.
 Three views are available:\
 \
 **Log Explorer**\
 A basic, minimally filtered view of the log.\